opengeogroep/AERIUS-QGIS-plugins/ImaerReader/help/source/usage.rst

 When the AERIUS Calculator has finished it will send you an email with a link to a zip file.
 Download the the zip file and unzip it anywhere on your system.
 The unzipped file will have a name similar to this: AERIUS_Calculator_20150624160359_0_Situation1.gml.

-Depending on the input, the file will contain one or more calculated values of the following emissions on different locations:
+Depending on the input, the file will contain one or more calculated values of the following depositions on different locations:

 - NH3
 - NO2
 - NOx
 - PM10
 - PM25

 Locations are both available as points (x,y) or hexagons (six sided polygons).